EIDOSLAB/entangling-disentangling-bias/README.md

-# EnD: Entangling and Disentangling deep representations for bias correction
+# Entangling and Disentangling deep representations for bias correction

 ## Prerequisites